alex3dd/python-cmdwrapper/README.md

 The goal is to have a source code that is 100% covered with unit-tests and following Python's standards (PEP8) and best practices (pylint recommendations).

+## Contribution

+I encourage you to fork the project and send your pull requests!
+I